 While the focus of Fred’s contribution to the life of SCEA may seem to be dominated by governance issues, it was the gathering together of Christians, regardless of differences, that really lifted Fred’s soul during this time.

 “I remember when we used to get together at Association meetings.
 There would be 400 parents and staff together.
 There were so many of us that we had to meet in Guildford Grammar’s hall.
 We would start the meeting with singing.
 There would be this huge volume of voices singing ‘How Great Thou Art’ to God in unison, and I would just let it wash over me.
-Even thinking about it now makes the hairs on the back of my neck stick up!”
+Even thinking about it now makes the hairs on the back of my neck stick up.
+It was immense.”

 “Whatever we did to set up the school was to the glory of God.
-It was an incredible ministry to my family, I had wonderful helpers and I was pleased to serve in this capacity.”
+It was an incredible ministry to my family, I had wonderful helpers, and I was pleased to serve in this capacity.”